List of Di-Gata Defenders characters: Tzur

-A giant two-faced rock golem, that lived in the temple that Rion was training in before he met the Defenders.
+Tzur is a giant two-faced rock golem that lived in the temple that Rion was training in before he met the Defenders.
 It was the only family Rion had during his training.
-Its first face was on its stomach and appeared monstrous (spoke like a male).
-The second one was on the head and had a caring face (spoke like a female).
-It spoke to the Defenders about the Shift Stone's purpose, and where they need to go to open the portal to get Kara out.
+Tzur tells the Defenders about the Shift Stone's purpose, and where they need to go to open the portal to get Kara out.
 It also gave the guardian stone containing Arvengus to Rion, telling him to "use it when the time comes".
-While the Zad and Ethos creatures attacked the temple, Tzur creates a portal to allow the Defenders to escape to the Yin-Tos Ridge.
-But because of the portal's size, Tzur wasn't able to fit inside of it.
-Tzur sacrificed itself at the hands of the Zad and their Ethos stones so the others could escape.
-Before the Defenders escaped, Rion was traumatized by the loss and eventually revealed his dark incarnation power to kill one of the Zad and cause the others to retreat in fear.
+When the Zad and Ethos creatures attacked the temple, Tzur creates a portal to allow the Defenders to escape to the Yin-Tos Ridge, sacrificing itself so they can escape.

 Von Faustien

-An Ethos hunter who uses advanced technology and methods to trap or destroy Ethos creatures.
-However, he often didn't take into consideration other lives around him.
-He would even go as far as taking down an Ethos if there was an innocent civilian taken hostage or within the area of effect of the weapon.
-When he was young, his entire family was killed by Ethos creatures, which gives him the motivation to protect RaDos from these creatures.
+Von Faustien (voiced by Andrew Jackson) is an Ethos hunter who uses advanced technology and methods to trap or destroy Ethos creatures.
+However, he often does not take into consideration other lives around him.
+When he was young, his family was killed by Ethos creatures, giving him the motivation to protect RaDos from them and be willing to kill them.